Jyracan/nodeJS-ChatBot/Service-ChatBot/README.md

 - [x] Instanciation of a bot via HTTP request (POST)
 - [ ] Destruction of a bot via HTTP request (DEL)
 - [ ] Modification of a bot via HTTP request (PUT)
+- [ ] Modification of the interface of a bot (PUT)
+- [ ] Modification of the personality of a bot (PUT)
 - [x] Getting a list of all the bots via HTTP request (GET)
-- [x] Getting a specific bot via his name
+- [x] Getting a specific bot via his name (GET)

 ## Random informations

-When you launch this web service a bot is create is name is mockBot and he as the personnality of Steeve (https://github.com/aichaos/rivescript-js/blob/master/eg/brain/begin.rive).
+When you launch this web service a bot is create is name is mockBot and he as the personnality of Steeve.

 ## How to GET the list of bots ?